 Nominating & Governance Committee.
 The current members of the Nominating & Governance Committee are Leatrice Ducat, Robert H. Hotz and Rick Santorum.
-This Committee met once during 2008.
+This Committee met twice during 2009.
 The Board of Directors has determined, in its business judgment, that each member of the Nominating & Governance Committee qualifies as an "independent" director under the regulations adopted by the SEC and the New York Stock Exchange.
-John F. Williams, Jr., M.D., who resigned from our Board of Directors effective as of February 28, 2009, was an independent director and a member of the Nominating & Governance Committee.